Where to Drink in Sausalito: A Complete Guide to Sausalito’s Bars in 2023

 While I can’t claim that Le Garage is a winery or distillery, it is a great place for wine, so I wanted to add it to this part of my list.
-As Sausalito’s only French restaurant, they have a wine range of great wines (mostly French) that compliment their food menu perfectly.
-On a sunny day, there’s not much better than a charcuterie board and glass of chilled rose or white wine overlooking Spinnaker Point Marina.
+As Sausalito’s only French restaurant, they have a wide range of great wines (mostly French) that complement their food menu perfectly.
+On a sunny day, there’s not much better than a charcuterie board and a glass of chilled rose or white wine overlooking Spinnaker Point Marina.

 Happy Hours in Sausalito

 I have a whole post dedicated to the best spots for Happy Hour in Sausalito.
 For the sake of saving you some reading, here’s a summary of them.